Draghoyns/media_db/README.md

 The goal is to develop a web app based on a subjective media database to track media suggestions and consumed media by one user (me).

-The app allows the following operations:
+The app should allow the following operations:
 - adding an element into the database
 - modifying details of an element
 - querying of all sorts